Registration information and the Time and Room Schedule are available at https://courses.unh.edu/

 Master's Continuing Research (Grad 900) (Full-time Status, 0 credits)

-Master's Continuing Research (GRAD 900) is for Master's students who are in residence and need to be full time but have already completed all course requirements and have previously registered for the maximum number of thesis or project credits.
+Master's Continuing Research (GRAD 900) is for Master's students who are in residence and need to be full time but have already completed all course requirements, have previously registered for the maximum number of thesis or project credits.
 The cost for this registration is $500.
 As this grants full-time status, students are also responsible for the full time mandatory fees.
 Effective Fall 2020, GRAD 900 may be taken only once.
 However, students who need to repeat this registration may do so with permission.

 All continuing graduate students who are not enrolled for course credits, thesis credits, Doctoral Research (999), or GRAD 900 Master's Continuing Research, and are not in residence, and are not exempt from the continous enrollment policy, are required to register for GRAD 800 Continuing Enrollment each semester of the academic year (or each summer for students in Math M.S.T, English M.S.T programs, and College Teaching M.S.T.).
 The cost for this registration is $200.
 There are no additional fees.
 Students registered for GRAD 800 are considered part-time, 0 credits.
 New students are not eligible to enroll in GRAD 800.

 Degree Status Discontinued